Yigit4416/my-searcher/README.md

 - [x] allow for custom bangs (will attach to db)
 - [x] in these custom bangs make sure that add button on left top of the screen and make it green when someon press this it will be shadcn Dialog menu
 - [x] get addbang file to data-table
-- [ ] make delete button for custom bangs
+- [x] make delete button for custom bangs (DON'T FORGET IT WILL BE IN columns.tsx)
+- [ ] when someone adds a new bang don't refresh page just push to list you already have useState.
 - [ ] make sure that there won't be conflicting bangs.
 - [ ] get custom bangs functional
 - [ ] make custom analytics